-THAI ICED TEA (known as CHA YEN in Thai) is a tasty and refreshing drink sold on many streets of Thailand.
+THAI ICED TEA, also known as Thai milk tea and cha yen (ชาเย็น), is a tasty and refreshing drink sold on many streets of Thailand.
 If you’ve been here, chances are you’ve had this Thai drink or seen people walking around carrying a plastic bag with an orange-colored liquid inside and a straw poking out (I know, I know…drinks in plastic bags 😂 We don’t get any more Thai than that).
 Even if you haven’t been to Thailand, you may have come across Thai iced tea already, as it’s so popular that many Thai restaurants abroad do serve it.
 (By the way, did you know that I also have a Thai Tea Cheesecake Recipe available here on my blog?)

 Making Thai iced tea is really easy.
 If you want to make this drink at home, you can follow my THAI ICED TEA RECIPE in this post.
 With just a couple of ingredients, you’ll be able to enjoy as much of this drink as you want under 10 minutes!